Consolidated PBY Catalina

 OA-10 Catalina

-redesignated A-10 in 1948.
+redesignated the A-10 Catalina.

 PB2B Catalina VI

-Licence built PBY-5 Catalina built by Boeing of Canada for the RAF and RAAF known as Catalina VI
+Licence built PBY-5 Catalina built by Boeing of Canada for the RAF and RAAF known as Catalina VI.

 PBV Canso